monocle-h2020/camera_calibration/data_template/README.md

-Template for storing phone data:
+Template for storing SPECTACLE data:

+- analysis: scientific results, such as plots and tables.
+- calibration: calibration data, such as look-up tables, maps, and model parameters.
-- images: raw images
+- images: images from the camera (RAW or JPEG).
-- products: results that are used in further processing, e.g. stacked bias files
+- intermediaries: script outputs which are used in further calibration or analysis scripts, but are not themselves directly interesting to most users.
-- stacks: pre-processed images (stacked data, generally mean+std and a generic colour file)
+- stacks: pre-processed image stacks, with the mean and standard deviation per pixel.
-- results: scientific results

-TO DO: follow "calibration" and "analysis" separation instead of above format
+Please note that this is only a suggested format, and it is not necessary to follow this.
+Currently many scripts make assumptions on file locations, such as the presence of `analysis` and `calibration` folders.
+Making this dynamic is a future goal.